Royal Bank of Canada: Temporary foreign workers and Canadian layoffs

-Class-action lawsuit
+Vacation pay class action lawsuit

-On December 29, 2022 the Supreme Court of Ontario certified a class-action lawsuit permitting employees of the Dominion Securities branch to seek $800 million in damages.
+On December 29, 2022, the Supreme Court of Ontario certified a class action lawsuit permitting employees of RBC Dominion Securities to seek $800 million in damages, over alleged unpaid wages for holidays and other vacation days.

 Memberships

-RBC is a member of the Canadian Bankers Association and is a registered member with the Canada Deposit Insurance Corporation, a federal agency insuring deposits at all of Canada's chartered banks.
+RBC is a member of the Canadian Bankers Association which includes Canada's Big Five banks, and is a registered member with the Canada Deposit Insurance Corporation, a federal agency insuring deposits at all of Canada's chartered banks.

 It is also a member of: